del82/ezra/README.md

 # ezra on rails

 [![Code Climate](https://codeclimate.com/github/del82/ezra.png)](https://codeclimate.com/github/del82/ezra)

-ezra is a server-side tool for harvesting specialized corpora of annotated audio files for phonetics research.
+ezra is a server-side tool for producing research-quality datasets of annotated audio files from recordings available on the web.

+Before it can constitute data for speech research, the vast quantities of recorded speech available on the web and discoverable via search engines must be manually processed.
+Each hit must be manually validated, and each token must be extracted with the required amount of context and annotated with the appropriate metadata.

+ezra is a simple but powerful web interface allowing non-expert users to perform this processing efficiently.
+Its effectiveness as a corpus annotation tool has been demonstrated in the production of corpora consisting of thousands of annotated tokens.

 ## Documentation